Azure-Samples/active-directory-b2c-dotnet-webapp-and-webapi/README.md

 1. Find the key `ida:AadInstance` and replace the value with your `<your-tenant-name>.b2clogin.com`.
 1. Find the key `ida:TenantId` and replace the value with your Directory ID.
 You can get it by navigating to the registration information of one of your apps and copying the value of the **Directory (tenant) ID** property.
 1. Find the key `ida:ClientId` and replace the value with the Application ID from your web application `My Test ASP.NET Web Application` registration in the Azure portal.
-1. Find the key `ida:ClientSecret` and replace the value with the Client secret from your web application in in the Azure portal.
+1. Find the key `ida:ClientSecret` and replace the value with the Client secret from your web application in the Azure portal.
 1. Find the keys representing the policies, e.g. `ida:SignUpSignInPolicyId` and replace the values with the corresponding policy names you created, e.g. `b2c_1_SiUpIn`
 1. Change the `api:ApiIdentifier` key value to the App ID URI of the API you specified in the Web API registration.
 This App ID URI tells B2C which API your Web Application wants permissions to.